IgniteUI/help-topics/topics/03_Mobile Controls/igRating/03_igRating(Mobile)_Known_Issues.md

 ## <a id="overview"></a> Known Issues and Limitations

-The following table summarizes the known issues and limitations for the mobile `igRating` of the Ignite UI %%ProductVersionShort%% release.
+The following table summarizes the known issues and limitations for the mobile `igRating` of the %%ProductName%% %%ProductVersionShort%% release.
 Detailed explanations of known issues and the possible workarounds are provided for some of the issues follow the summary table.

 Legend: |
 --------|------